ShahnurIslam/Shan-data-scientist-to-be/_posts/2017-10-17 G1 Climax Analysis.md

 Ok we now have a table of the potential matches and all the additional fields.
-I decided to write two custom functions, one that updates the matches dataframes with the results and the other to update the block table.
+I decided to write two custom functions, one that updates the matches data frames with the results and the other to update the block table.
 I didn't want to type out the full names either as the spellings of Japanese names can be quite hard.
 So the function does a partial match and prints out the names it's matched as a check

 ```python